Thunderbeast Park (Closed)

-After this park closed in the 1990s, the dinosaurs were reported moved to Prehistoric Gardens in Port Orford, OR
+Open from 1962 to 1995.
+The dinosaurs were then reported moved to Prehistoric Gardens in Port Orford, OR

 What killed off the Dinosaur Park?